Mbaoma/kloudafrica-assessment/Assessment.md

 ### Steps:
 - Build the app locally
 - Dockerize the application and its requirements
+- Set up CI/CD with Travis, to
+-- rebuild images
+-- save to docker hub
+-- redeploy images on K8s cluster
 - Build a CloudFormation script that
-    - Uses ECS service to setup the Docker container
+    - publishes the docker container using EKS
-    - Codify the process of setting up this infrastructure

 ### Install required dependencies for the app to run locally
 - Install [Node.js 14](https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/)